-The Economic and Social Council may designate one of its members, at the demand of the President of the Republic, of the Government or of the National Assembly, to present [exposer] before these organs the opinion of the Council on the bills or proposals that have been submitted to it.
+The Economic and Social Council may designate one of its members, at the demand of the President of the Republic, of the Government, of the National Assembly or of the Senate, to present [exposer] before these organs the opinion of the Council on the bills or proposals that have been submitted to it.

-The Economic and Social Council elects from within it its President and the members of its Bureau.
+The Economic and Social Council elects from within it its president and the members of its Bureau.